Garendemirdogen/expert-train/regex.md

 Anchors also assert that engine's current position in a string matches a well determined location like the beginning of a string or the end of a line

 ### Quantifiers

+Regex Quantifiers are used to quantify how many times a part of the regular expression should be repeated.
+Every time the user wants to repeat something in a regex (whether it be an individual character, a character class or a sub expression) you can then write a quantifier after to specify how many times it should be repeated.

 ### OR Operator